 Before After

 1 Low expenditure on 1 More expenditure on

-education educati on
+educati ion education

-2 Low standard of living 2 Improv ed standard of live ving
+2 Low sta andard of living 2 Improved standard of living

-3 Old house 3 B House renovated
+3 3 Old house 3 House renovated

-4 4 Not much social recognition 4 More so ocial recognition
+4 Not mu ıch social recogniti ion 4 More so ocial recognition

-It was also evident that his economic and social status certainly improved after he has taken up pig farming (Table-7).
-Initially, his expenditure on education for children was less but after starting this enterprise expenditure on education improved and also achieves better social recognition.
-The other youths were inspired by his success in pig farming as an income-generating activity.
-The entrepreneurs have regularly been in touch with KVK Dhalai to get updated with the latest technologies.
+It was also evident that his economic and social status certainly improved after he took up pig farming (Table 7).
+Initially, his expenditure on education for children was less but after starting this enterprise expenditure on education improved and also achieved better social recognition.
+The other youths were inspired by his success in pig farming as an incomegenerating activity.
+The entrepreneurs are regularly in touch with KVK Dhalai to get updated with the latest technologies.

-2. Lessons Learned
+Lessons Learned